What is the anti ageing craze in Korea?

 - It gradually improves the general appearance and condition of your skin, keeping your skin young and healthy.
 This is something that other fillers cannot do.
 This injection is recommended as an anti-aging treatment.

-- REJURAN HEALER: Repairs damaged skin dermal cells, keeping your skin young and healthy
+- REJURAN HEALER: Repairs damaged skin dermal cells, keeping your skin young healthy and supple

 - SKIN BOTOX: softening wrinkles

-- HYALURONIC ACID based SKINBOOSTERS: keeping dermis moisturized for longer time.
+- HYALURONIC ACID based SKINBOOSTERS: Keeps dermis moisturized for longer time.
+Mainly for hydration.

 What are the benefits of Rejuran healer?

 It is derived from Salmon fish germ cell extract.
 It can help in the following?